FmoOliveira/RoadToCSharp/C# Flow Control.md

 }
 ```

-In this example, the loop iterates over the `fruits` array and prints each fruit.

 ### Best Practices for `foreach` Loops:

-1. **Use When Iterating Over Collections**: A `foreach` loop is simpler and more readable than a `for` loop when iterating over collections because you don’t need to manage index values manually.
+1. **Use When Iterating Over Collections**: A `foreach` loop is simpler and more readable than a `for` loop when iterating over collections because you don't need to manage index values manually.
 2. **Avoid Modifying Collections Inside a `foreach`**: Modifying the collection (e.g., adding or removing elements) during iteration can lead to runtime exceptions.
 If you need to modify the collection, consider using a `for` loop or iterating over a copy of the collection.

 ## The `break` and `continue` Statements

-In C#, `break` and `continue` are control flow statements that are used to alter the execution of loops and `switch` statements.
-They provide a way to control when to exit a loop early or skip to the next iteration based on certain conditions.
-Proper usage of these statements can make your loops more efficient and readable.
+C#'s `break` and `continue` statements offer precise control over loops and switch statements. `break` exits a loop or switch case early, while `continue` skips to the next iteration.
+These tools, when used judiciously, can significantly enhance code efficiency and readability.

 ### The `break` Statement